chimdie/profile-search/README.md

 # GITHUB Profile Search

-Created this for entry at [Buycoins](https://notion.so/) as a Frontend Developer role - to use [GihubGraphql](https://api.github.com/graphql) and generate user profiles and their repositories and here's is a live [Demo](https://github-abc.netlify.app/).<br />
+Created this for entry at [Buycoins](https://notion.so/) as a Frontend Developer role - to use [GihubGraphql](https://api.github.com/graphql) and generate user profiles and their repositories.
+Here's is a live [Demo](https://github-abc.netlify.app/).<br />
 PS: It's only for mobile😐

 ## Takeaways